samarthlamba/DukeHackathon2020/README.md

 - Expensive and sometimes require continuous maintenance (like a service animal)
 - Too Generalized - Details can not be captured (e.g. signs, scaffolds, trees).

-In an attempt to the help people with visual impairment, we wanted to create an app that is able to detect what is visible in front of a person and read out the objects to them
+In an attempt to the help people with visual impairment, we wanted to create an app that is able to detect what is visible in front of a person and read out the objects to them.
+**GuideDog will serve as a personal assistant for those who are visually impaired, and point out common objects and environmental features in an auditory way.**

 ## What it does

-Utilizes Machine Learning and image recognition to determine what objects are in front of a user.
+GuideDog is a mobile application that utilizes machine learning to perform image recognition in real-time from the user's mobile phone camera.
+The system detects objects that are in front of a user.
+The application is designed to be used when the user is walking around, either outdoors or indoors.

-Users can now walk around knowing that the world around them Audio feature ensures that users can adequately understand objects in “sight” and anytime a new object appears, audio is played
+Users can now walk around with added awareness of the objects and people around them.
+This increases convienence, minimizes safety risks, and reduces the disability inequality gap.
+Audio feature ensures that users can adequately understand objects in “sight” and anytime a new object appears, audio reminders are played.

 ## How we built it